dbcraig/LmRaC/README.md

     filename = 'pathwaySig.csv'
 ```

-9. Return values and errors.

-All functions must return a string value.
+**Return values and errors:** All functions must return a string value.
 This may be free text, structured JSON, or some combination.

 **IMPORTANT** If your function needs to return an error, make the error descriptive and helpful to answering any question.
-To force LmRaC to abandon answering a question due to an error prefix the return text with **Function Error** followed by the function's name prefixed with **lmrac_**, as follows:
+To force LmRaC to abandon answering a question due to an error, prefix the return text with **Function Error** followed by the function's name prefixed with **lmrac_**, as follows:

 ```
 return "Function Error lmrac_<function-name>  ..."